Stunning aerial cityscape of Saigon with modern skyscrapers at beautiful nightfall, Ho Chi Minh City, Vietnam

 Great time to visit!

-Ho Chi Minh City, Vietnam is a Tropical destination perfect for food and history.
+Ho Chi Minh City, Vietnam is a destination with a tropical climate, perfect for Cu Chi Tunnels and French architecture.
 The best time to visit is Dec, Jan, Feb, & Mar, when weather conditions are ideal.
-Budget travelers can explore from $39/day, while mid-range trips average $94/day.
-Visa-free for short tourism stays.
+Budget travel costs around $42/day, while mid-range trips average $102/day.
+Entry rules depend on your passport.

 /day